Plants & Farm StoriesJun 11, 2024

 Interview with Sayaka Lean: Host of Oregon Pollinator Conservation Day

 At Herb Pharm, we cherish the pollinators that help us grow our beautiful herbs, and love helping people learn more about them.
-Over the last four summers, we’ve hosted a free educational event on our farm called Oregon Pollinator Conservation Day.
-This event is hosted by Sayaka Lean, a Master Gardener and the Garden Education Coordinator at Herb Pharm.
+Learn more about Oregon Pollinator Conservation Day with Sayaka Lean, a Master Gardener and the Garden Education Coordinator at Herb Pharm.
+In this interview, Sayaka shares how she got involved with organizations like The Oregon Bee Project.

 My journey started to involve the Oregon Bee Project in 2017.
 This citizen scientists-based native bee survey is now a part of OSU extension service's Master Melittologist program.
 Over the years of their effort, there are new discoveries of bees and they assume that nearly 700 species of bees exist just in Oregon.
 Part of their mission is to create and maintain a comprehensive publicly accessible inventory of the state's native bees and their plant-host preferences.
 They also educate Oregonians on the state's bee biodiversity.